 Natural gas supply

-If you don’t have a natural gas pipeline in your neighborhood and you use a gas stove and boiler, you must replace the gas bottle yourself, which is available at most general goods stores.
+Tip: If you don’t have a natural gas pipeline in your neighborhood and you use a gas stove and boiler, you must replace the gas bottle yourself, which is available at petrol stations, local distributors, and some retail shops.

 Internet and home communications services

-Portugal has some of the best fixed-broadband coverage in Southern Europe, with fibre-to-the-home (FTTH) reaching over 80 percent of households.
+Portugal has some of the best fixed broadband coverage in Southern Europe, with fiber-to-the-premises (FTTP) reaching 93.2% of households according to 2025 Digital Decade (DESI) reports.

-The main providers, MEO, NOS, and Vodafone, offer symmetric speeds from 100 Mbps up to 1 Gbps.
-Installation is typically free on new builds and a one-time fee (€50–€100) elsewhere.
-In areas without FTTH, VDSL over copper and cable DOCSIS remain available, ensuring at least 30–50 Mbps in most towns.
+The main providers, MEO, NOS, and Vodafone, offer fiber plans from 100 Mbps up to 1+ Gbps.
+Installation is often free with promotional offers or long-term contracts, while a one-time fee (€50–€100) can apply in other cases.

 This range depends on various factors, such as the size of the property, the number of occupants, and individual usage habits.